LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/Development_Detail.md

 This part focus heavily on the Regular Expression matching result of user's post message and  ```'Please convert (?P<symbol>.*) to (?P<target_symbol_type>.*)'``` command pattern.
 The input symbol will be available via ```<symbol>``` group and the target instrument code will be available ```<target_symbol_type>``` group.

-The application also get the *user email* information from incoming JSON message to let the Bot respones to a correct person who post the conversion request.
+The application also get the *user email* information from incoming JSON message to let the Bot response to a correct person who post the conversion request.

 ```
 # process_message() function